geotools/geotools/docs/developer/conventions/name.rst

 Notes:

-* both test-data and doc-files do not follow the package naming convention allowing them to be easily distinguished from normal code
+* Keep in mind :file:`package-info.java`, :file:`test-data` and :file:`doc-files` do not follow the Java naming convention allowing them to be easily distinguished from normal code.
 * both Test and OnineTest are picked out by the maven build process for special treatment

 Naming Conventions